Greenvale Reservoir: Reservoir

-The Greenvale Reservoir Park, to the south and west of the dam, contained picnic tables, a playground and barbecues, and is managed by Parks Victoria.
-The park was closed in 2014, because of the need for work to strengthen the dam wall.
-Although the remedial work has been completed, most of the park remains closed, despite occasional promises to reopen it.
-The northern section is open to pedestrian traffic.
+The Greenvale Reservoir Park, located adjacent to the south and west of the dam wall, contains picnic tables, a playground and barbecues, and is managed by Parks Victoria.
+The 37 ha urban park was temporarily closed in 2014, because of the need for work to strengthen the dam wall.
+Despite the remedial work being completed, most of the park remained closed, despite occasional promises to reopen it, until December 2025 when the full extent of the park was reopened.